pester/Pester/README.md

 ### Simple and advanced interface

 `Invoke-Pester` is extremely bloated in Pester4.
 Some of the parameters consume hashtables that I always have to google, and some of the names don't make sense anymore.
 In Pester5 I aimed to simplify this interface and get rid of the hashtables.
-Right now I landed on two wastly different apis.
-With a big hole in the middle that stil remains to be defined.
+Right now I landed on two vastly different apis.
+With a big hole in the middle that still remains to be defined.
 There is the Simple interface that looks like this:

 ```
 Invoke-Pester -Path <String[]>